DIF produces a timely and practical analysis of Ukraine's domestic and foreign policies, advocates the public's interest in reforms' implementation

 Ilko Kucheriv (1955-2010) was the founder and the first director of DIF.
-For his impressive contribution to democratic progress of Ukraine, as well as development of Ukrainian sociology and civil society, the Foundation now bears his name.
+For his impressive contribution to the democratic progress of Ukraine, as well as the development of Ukrainian sociology and civil society, the Foundation now bears his name.

 Head of Research – Olexiy Haran, Professor of Comparative Politics, National University of Kyiv-Mohyla Academy.